petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/setting-up-liferay/clustering-for-high-availability/example-creating-a-simple-dxp-cluster.md

 ### Index the Content into the Search Engine

-Initiate indexing DXP content:

-1. Navigating to *Control Panel &rarr; Configuration &rarr; Search*.
+1. Navigate to *Control Panel &rarr; Configuration &rarr; Search*.

 1. In the Index Actions tab, click these options:

     * *Reindex* &rarr; *All Search Indexes*
     * *Reindex* &rarr; *All Spell Check Dictionaries*

 Content indexes into the search engine.
-Please see [Search Overview](../../../using-search/getting-started/search-overview.md) for more information.
+See [Search Overview](../../../using-search/getting-started/search-overview.md) for more information.

 ## Test the DXP Cluster

 Test data synchronization between the nodes:

 1. Add content to one of the cluster nodes.
 For example, add a new Widget Page called _New Stuff_ and add the Language Selector widget to it.

 1. Refresh the UI on the other cluster node.